 It's True - Identity is Hard

 Identity remains an area of disjointed methods and technologies, and often a criticism of RSA is that this understanding of nuance regarding the various companies in attendance can be lost in the overwhelming scope of the event.
 Some companies or presenters in this space are often paying lip service to cyber security and fraud prevention without being transparent about the limits of each technology.

-At Nametag, we’ve taken the benefits of each of these various methods of authentication being careful to unite them in a more secure way to bring trust and security to people’s digital lives.
+At Nametag, we’ve taken the benefits of each of these various methods of digital identity and authentication being careful to unite them in a more secure way to bring trust and security to people’s digital lives.
 We call this proliferation of technologies Multi-Factor Identity.
 Our technology is designed to streamline your authentication processes, while giving your business and customers the speed and security they desperately need.

-RSA 2023 and beyond
+RSA 2023 and Beyond

 As events begin to take place again after the past few years, the need to understand identity seems to be obvious to many, and what we’re seeing instead are huge other gatherings with a specific focus on Identity and Authentication.
 In order to resolve this identity crisis taking hold of the security industry, more large conference events need to follow this example and think hard about how fraud and identity threat vectors need to be made more understandable, hopefully by relating the problems directly back to their businesses and the day to day use of their platforms and accounts by their customers.
 If this can be accomplished, RSA and any gathering by security professionals and companies in the security world will overcome a major hurdle to living in a world with a more secure, and more trusted digital existence.